Nuosis/FM_Chat_UI/README.md

 *   Integration with FileMaker databases (using `fm-gofer`)
 *   Tool registration for LLM services
 *   Logging with different log types (INFO, SUCCESS, WARNING, ERROR)
 *   Dark/light mode support
+*   Configurable UI with feature flags

+## Feature Flags

+The application supports several feature flags that can be configured in the `.env` file:

+*   `VITE_ENABLE_AGENTS`: Enable/disable LLM agents and tools (default: false)
+*   `VITE_SHOW_HEADER`: Show/hide the application header (default: true) If true user can change the provider and model and view logs

+These flags can be set to `true` or `false` in the `.env` file.
+The header visibility can also be toggled at runtime using the settings dialog or the Alt+H keyboard shortcut.
+When agents are enabled and no default agent is specified, the system will use a default agent named "default".
+*   Dark/light mode support

 ## Dependencies